Russia raps US over lack of UN visas for its diplomats, seeks arbitration

 Russia has complained before that its diplomats have not received visas to attend U.N. events, including last September when it said only half the visas it had requested were approved.

-A U.S. State Department spokesperson said the United States took its obligations as a U.N. host country seriously and that visa records were confidential under U.S. law.
+A U.S. State Department spokesperson said at the time that it took its obligations as a U.N. host country seriously and that visa records were confidential under U.S. law.

 Since Russia invaded Ukraine last February, relations between the two countries have dropped to historic lows, with Moscow dismissing the idea of rapprochement in the foreseeable future.